 - Tae Kwon Do (Taekwondo): the Korean art of self-defense, one of the oldest forms of martial arts (reaching back over 2,000 years), and the most widely practiced martial art in the world.
 Training involves learning a system of blocks, kicks, punches, and open-handed strikes, as well as varying forms of take-downs, throws, and joint locks, all of which develop strength, speed, balance, flexibility, and stamina.
 Taekwondo is known for its emphasis on kicking techniques, as compared to other martial arts such as karate.
 In addition to self-defense training, students learn prearranged sequences of techniques known as forms or poomsae (known in other martial arts as kata).
 Tae kwon do and judo are the only two martial arts included in the Olympic Games.

 - Tai Chi: an internal Chinese martial art practiced for both its defense training and its health benefits.
 A multitude of training forms exist, including the westernized, standardized version of tai chi (tai chi chih) which has visual similarities to the Chinese tai chi (tai chi chuan), but no martial arts aspect.
 Some forms are particularly well known because of their slow movement.

 Are you located in the Buffalo, NY area?

 - We offer a flexible class schedule of after school and weekend classes

 - Locations throughout the Buffalo, NY and Western New York area

-If this sounds like a good match for you, register for a TWO WEEK FREE TRIAL including classes and a uniform.
+If this sounds like a good match for you, register for a TWO WEEK TRIAL including classes and a uniform.